run2bizdocs/documentation/en-us/docs/4biz-helium/processes/configuration/use/register-CI.md

 |Start Date*|When the warranty starts to count|
 |End Date*| When this warranty will have an end|

-    !!! warning "WARNING"
+!!! faq "Do you know..."

     Once you are on the CMDB screen, on the right side of the screen, in the bottom, that's a box to identify the warranty of the CI you have registered on the Warranties tab

 5. Click on "Save" .